An American Woman in Kashmir

 I’ve been to Pakistan five times and to AJK twice and feel comfortable there.
 But Linda had never been to a third world country, much less a Muslim country that is an intimate player in the War on Terror.

-In my own defense as a good husband, and notwithstanding my low-key sales pitch, it was Linda’s decision to go.
+In my own defense as a good husband, and notwithstanding my low-key sales pitch, it is Linda’s decision to go.
 I never goaded her.

 Enduring Planet Earth’s Maximum Possible Jet Lag.

 It has been 36 hours of travel over twelve time zones – we’re literally on the other side of the world – and my wealthy Pakistani friends Ahsan and Mina are waiting for us at the chaotic Lahore airport.
 It’s the middle of the night here (and the middle of the day in Oregon) and in our travel-stupor they whisk us off to the spacious home of Ahsan’s sister Rizwana who will host our stay while in Lahore, our staging ground for the last segment of the journey which would take us into Azad Kashmir.
 This is where I waylaid on my last trip and Rizwana and I are fast friends.
-I am anxious for her to meet Linda and know they will like each other and it’s my guess they will become fast friends also.
-Rizwana is Muslim as are Ahsan and Mina.
-Everyone here is Muslim.
+I am anxious for her to meet Linda and know they will like each other.

 The jet lag will be profound and will hit hard in another 24 hours but for tonight our minds buzz.

-That night we restlessly slept for a few hours as our bodies struggled to adjust.
-Wide awake, we sat up in bed at 3am and talked, amusing ourselves with the thought that if we were to point in the direction of our Bend, Oregon home, our fingers would not be pointed east or west but rather, straight down through the middle of the bed.
+We restlessly slept for a few hours as our bodies struggled to adjust.
+Wide awake, we sat up in bed at 3am and talked, amusing ourselves with the thought that if we were to point in the direction of our Bend, Oregon home, our fingers would not be directed east or west but rather, straight down through the middle of the bed.

-We knew that the worst of the jet lag would be days two through six and we’d be stupid, grouchy, flaky.
-Our hosts understood our detached demeanors as we settled in for a morning of rest at their huge house, gated and guarded from the third world street chaos that churned outside.
-Later in the morning we would venture out.
-There was shopping that must be done before the next day’s long trip into AJK.
+We know that the worst of the jet lag will be days two through six and we’ll tend toward dull, grouchy, flaky.
+Our hosts understand our detached demeanor as we settle in for a morning of rest at their huge house, gated and guarded from the third world street-chaos that churns outside.
+Later in the morning we’ll venture out.
+There is shopping that must be done before the next day’s long journey into AJK.

 Dressing the Part

-In contrast to the hit and run political graffiti, as guests, Linda and I were treated like gold as we prepared for our trip into Muzaffarabad.
-Linda bought fabric and had three Salwar Kameez tailor-made on the spot.
-The Salwar Kameez is the traditional Pakistani woman’s cotton three piece dress ware and not wearing it is an invitation for stares if not outright disapproval.
-She immediately donned one of the modest outfits and the male attention decreased instantly.
-My garb stayed western, as a male it was not big deal in this westernizing city, but I had two sets of male Salwar Kameez ready to go for the trip into rural AJK.
-In the backcountry, the Salwar Kameez would be mandatory if I didn’t want to stand out as a clown, or worse.
+In contrast to the hit and run political graffiti, as guests, Linda and I are treated like gold as we prepare for our trip into Muzaffarabad.
+Linda buys fabric and has three Salwar Kameez outfits tailor-made on the spot.
+The Salwar Kameez is the traditional Pakistani woman’s cotton three piece garb and not wearing it is an invitation for outright disapproval.
+She immediately donned one of the modest outfits and the male attention decreased.
+My apparel stayed western.
+As a male it was not big deal in this westernizing city, but I had two sets of Salwar Kameez ready to go for the trip into AJK.
+In the backcountry, the garb would be mandatory if I didn’t want to stand out as a clown, or worse.

 So we spent one day in Lahore prepared to head north to AJK the next day.
 The first step would be a short flight to Islamabad on Pakistani Airways and the second step, a tortuous, nail-biting four hour auto-quest through the mountains.